lizametcalfe/Grocery_Scrapers/README.md

 * You can then install the application code via Git `clone` from your BitBucket account (see below).

 ### Optional
-The following tools are optional, depending on whether you want to store your data in MongoDB, use Git version control, etc.
+The following tools are optional, depending on whether you want to store your data in MongoDB or Google Drive, use Git version control, etc.

 * Nose - testing framework for Python e.g.
 > `sudo pip install nose`